pingidentity/pingidentity-devops-getting-started/docs/get-started/pingDevopsUtil_Depreciated.md

 ---
 # The `ping-devops` Utility (Depreciated)

 `ping-devops` was our general DevOps command-line utility, but has been superseded by the [pingctl tool](pingctlUtil.md).
 This page is maintained for referential knowledge only, and the tool is no longer actively maintained or supported.
-Users are recommended to migrate to the ping-devops product for continued support.
+Users are recommended to migrate to the `pingctl` product for continued support.

 ## Dependent Utilities